-The nearest airport is Charles de Gaulle International Airport (LFPG), located to the north-east of the city of Paris.
+The nearest airport is Charles de Gaulle International Airport (LFPG), located in the north-east of the city of Paris.
 The 3 terminals of this airport are interconnected by free CDGVAL shuttle train.
 You can also come down to Orly International Airport (LFPO), located to the south-west of the city.

-There are six different rail stations in Paris which include Gare du Nord, Gare d'Austerlitz, Gare de l'Est, Gare de Lyon, Gare St Lazare and Gare Montparnasse.
+There are six different rail stations in Paris which include Gare du Nord, Gare d’Austerlitz, Gare de l’Est, Gare de Lyon, Gare St Lazare, and Gare Montparnasse.
 Various types of trains are available for the commuters, the most popular of which is the high-speed TGV trains.
 TER are regional trains which are a bit slower and stop at almost all the stations.
 There are also trains like Corail Intercitíé (Reservation required), Corail Luníéa (night trains), Thalys (high-speed trains), Intercity and Eurostar trains.

-Eurolines buses will take you to Paris which are comfortable and ch
+Eurolines buses will take you to Paris which are comfortable and ch than trains.

 Several expressways and motorways connect Paris to the rest of the country.
-A1 and A3 go to the north, whereas A5 and A6 head towards south, A4 to the east and A13 & A10 head towards west.
+A1 and A3 go to the north, whereas A5 and A6 head towards south, A4 to the east and A13 & A10 head towards the west.

 - Entry Fee: â‚¬9.